HittyGubby/TNOCreator/README.md

 ## TNOCreator
-*PLANNED TNO customized showcase generator..?
-By a total frontend noob(
+TNO customizable showcase generator by a web noob

 ### Installation